OpenTOSCA/tosca-definitions-example-applications/servicetemplates/http%3A%2F%2Fopentosca.org%2Fexample%2Fapplications%2Fservicetemplates/PetClinic_MySQL-OpenStack-w1/README.md

 > Simple Java web application connecting to a MySQL database.

 This Service Template demonstrates how the [PetClinic](https://github.com/spring-projects/spring-petclinic) application can be deployed using TOSCA and set up to connect to a MySQL database.

-## Properties

-None.
+The application will be deployed on a Ubuntu VM that gets deployed on an OpenStack Instance.

 ## Haftungsausschluss